 Lessons are diverse and instructive as riders learn about horse care and grooming and also participate in riding skills, exercises and games.
 Riders have a great time as they bond with their horse and others – overcoming physical barriers and breaking down mental and emotional walls.
 After every session, riders leave NVTRP feeling a sense of accomplishment.

 Everyone is welcome at their farm.
-Tessa Hassett from NVTRP shares, “there is an opportunity for everyone at NVTRP, whether it is a child diagnosed with autism, cerebral palsy or Down syndrome; a young teen coping with the effects of abuse; an elderly adult who now uses a wheelchair and lives with the vestiges of polio; or a veteran regaining life’s balance while recovering from an amputation, brain injury or post-traumatic stress disorder.”
+Tessa Hassett from NVTRP shares, “there is an opportunity for everyone at NVTRP, whether it is a child diagnosed with autism, cerebral palsy or Down syndrome; a young teen coping with the effects of abuse; an elderly adult who now uses a wheelchair and lives with dementia; or a veteran regaining life’s balance while recovering from a brain injury or post-traumatic stress disorder.”

 Jean & Ric Edelman have graciously donated over $800,000 to the project.
 During the celebration, Jean shared with everyone her passion for bringing horses and humans together.
 She shared, “There’s real magic that happens out here between the riders and horses, and we need to make more of that.
 At NVTRP, we are so fortunate to have a strong team of staff and volunteers; now we will have the space we need to offer countless new life-changing opportunities to our riders and clients.”
 Their facility at O’Shaughnessy Farm will continue to grow and expand – and the magic that happens at NVTRP will be able to be felt and shared by even more riders and families.